AndreTeixeira1998/overleafwiki/Configuring-SMTP-Email.md

-ShareLaTeX only supports SMTP and AWS SES.
+Overleaf only supports SMTP and AWS SES.
 If an e-mail server is enabled on your localhost, and it's listening to local connections, using SMTP will also work.

 ## Configure